pism/pism/examples/labgum/README.md

     $ ./buildgum.py

-Here is a run for 300 seconds on an 8 mm grid
+Here is a run for 746 seconds on an 10 mm grid

     $ ./rungum.sh 4 51 &> out.lab51 &

+When it is done, show the radial time series

+    $ ./showradius.py -o r51.png ts_lab51.nc

+Show the radial time series compared to data from Sayag (not currently public):

+    $ ./showradius.py -o r51.png -d constantflux3.txt ts_lab51.nc

+Results are much better on finer grids because the input pipe radius is only 10 mm.

 ## Changing configuration constants